unknownblueguy6/MineSweeper/README.md

 Command Line version of MineSweeper

-Use Arrow Keys to move, use F to flag and S to sweep a cell.
+Use Arrow Keys to move, use F to flag a cell and S to sweep the area.

 ## To Do List:

-Reveal tiles like in actual MineSweeper
+* Add Win condition, Game Over Condition

-Add Win condition, Exit Condition
+* Add preset levels(Beginner, Intermediate, Expert)

-Add a timer(7 segment style)
+* Add a timer(7 segment style)

-Add a flag counter(7 segment style)
+* Add a flag counter(7 segment style)

-Make the board prettier
+* Make the board prettier

-Add some ASCII art
+* Add some ASCII art